I haven’t eaten in three days and just went for a two-hour hike in the mountains followed by a swim in a waterfall.

 I’m on day three of my five-day fast, where I only drink water with a pinch of pink Himalayan sea salt, and juice from a few limes.

 I’ve done five-day fasts several times, but for whatever reason this time seems to be the best (for me), meaning that I feel pretty good.
-The biggest difference compared to previous fasts has been my subtraction of any coffee or tea — now it’s just water.
+The biggest difference compared to previous fasts has been my subtraction of any coffee or tea — now it’s just water, a squeeze of lemon and a pinch of pink Himalayan sea salt.

 The first day I started the fast, within 8 hours my mind quieted down and I actually became quite relaxed yet very alert.
-During dinner time I experienced a mild hunger pain for only about 10 minutes (no doubt due to the typical cycle of ), but the desire for food quickly went away and hasn’t come back these 3 days.
+During dinner time I experienced a mild hunger pain for only about 10 minutes (no doubt due to the typical cycle of ghrelin and leptin), but the desire for food quickly went away and hasn’t come back these 3 days.

 Hunger is an illusion.